simonski/vizualiser/DESIGN.md

 # Layout

-A give page should have a rudimentary layout - one or more graphs as rectangles which can be arranged in the config.json.
+A give Scene has a rudimentary layout - one or more Cards as rectangles which can be arranged in the config.json.
 Each different page is called a Scene.
 Each scene is then available via a mouse click to load and animate different scenes.

-We will start with a single scene that contains a single graph into which all metrics, enents are visualised.
+We will start with a single scene that contains a single graph into which all metrics, events are visualised.

 # Metrics